Customize Your Trip Now

 Are vehicles and boats safe in Southeast Asia?

-Asianway Travel has strict guidelines in places in regards to our vehicle and boat supplier selection.
-We have procedures in place to inspect and audit our suppliers vehicles and boats annually and our criteria was developed to meet an international standard.
+Asianway Travel has strict guidelines in place in regard to our vehicle and boat supplier selection.
+We have procedures in place to inspect and audit our supplier's vehicles and boats annually and our criteria were developed to meet an international standard.

 What is the vehicle standard I can expect?